virtualzone/landroid-bridge/README.md

     ```
     node dist/server.js
     ```
+1. Optional: Set up an init.d script to start the bridge on system startup (Linux only, see example in initd-script folder).

 ## Connecting to OpenHAB
 To connect this Landroid Bridge to [OpenHAB](http://www.openhab.org/), add the following configurations to your OpenHAB installation after Landroid Bridge is up and running successfully (see above):